adrianblakey/slot-car-ecom/README.md

 The REMORA_DEF binary defaults the drag (75%) and timing values (4).

-The REMORA_HI binary increases the timing for high kV motors, and keeps the drag at 70%.
+The REMORA_HI binary increases the timing for high Kv motors, and keeps the drag at 70%.

 The REMORA_CLEAVE binary has increased timing and a higher pwm duty cycle for the drag brake.